 It’s not a good idea to force the ice to break by using the automatic garage door opener.
 Instead, take the time to thaw out the ice using either hot water, a heat lamp, or a dryer.
 When you do this, make sure that the area of melted ice is dried properly.
 Otherwise, all your work would be for nothing as the water will just freeze once again and seal your garage door shut.

-We at Smart Doors Toronto hope that these tips will help you brave the winter months in comfort and safety.
-If you need any repairs or are looking to upgrade your existing garage door in preparation for winter, don’t hesitate to call 905-532-9770 to ask for a free estimate on your garage door repair or replacement.
+For Over two decades, Smart Door has been your proud local garage door company, serving Toronto and nearby neighborhoods like Markham, Maple, Richmond Hill, Aurora, Vaughan, Thornhill, Concord, King City, and North York.
+We at Smart Doors hope that these tips will help you brave the winter months in comfort and safety.
+If you need any repairs or are looking to upgrade your existing garage door in preparation for winter, don’t hesitate to call 905-532-9770 to ask for a free estimate on your overhead garage door replacement.